rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 You can install extensions several ways.
 This [article from itsfoss](https://itsfoss.com/gnome-shell-extensions/) goes into detail on the different methods.
 I prefer to use this tool, `Extension Manager` even though it's not written by the Gnome team.
 It's confusing because it looks just like the `Gnome Extensions` application except that it has the capability to install extensions.
 I like this method better than using the Chrome browser extension.

+There is another It's FOSS article - [21 Best GNOME Extensions I Use and Recommend](https://www.youtube.com/watch?v=ZPcxwiyCqtc) that covers more extension.
+It's from August 14th, 2024 so if you are on Ubuntu 26.04 some of them might not be compatible with Gnome 50.
+I know my favorite "Systemd Manager" isn't.

 ----------------------------------------------------------------

 **Installation Instructions**